Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 RuleBasedValu
 eCont

-#@SECTION: 0..1 aggr This represents the values of an array or
+0..1 aggr This represents the values of an array or

 Compound Primitive Data Type.